conranpearce/unity-block-game-code/README.md

 ## Prerequisites
 - Unity
+- Text Editor for C#

 ## Downloading the Project
-Press 'Clone or download' in the upper right
+Press 'Clone or download' in the upper right.